 This paper analyses the dynamic adjustment of supply and demand in Kaldorian growth models.
-We discuss how the growth rate of a country, given by demand constraints, adjusts towards the growth rate given by the supply-side, and vice-versa, presenting the necessary conditions and empirical plausibility for these adjustments.
+We aim at discussing how the growth rate of a country, given by demand constraints, adjust towards the growth rate given by the supply-side, and vice-versa, presenting the necessary conditions for those adjustments.
+Our main conclusion is that if there are no capital constraints, firms invest to maintain a constant desired level of capital utilization.
+Depending on specific conditions, however, an economy may face labour constraints, which would require an adjustment mechanism on employment.
 The Palley-Setterfield approach brings a possible reconciliation to supply- and demand- long-term growth rates.
-However, this approach have some important empirical drawbacks, and we raise many considerations about the labour market in order to capture their analysis in a common framework.
-In this sense, we draw from the criticism developed by McCombie, and synthetize his view in terms of complete endogeneity, in a way in which employment adjusts immediately to guarantee equilibrium between supply and demand.
-The main contribution of the paper is to propose a theoretical reconciliation between the Palley-Setterfield and the McCombie approaches, presenting an initially simple model focused in a labour market adjustment, in which both types of adjustments represent extreme cases.
-We also discuss the theoretical possibility and the characteristics of hysteresis effects that lead to intermediate cases.
+However, we must raise some considerations about the labour market in order to understand the characteristics of this approach.
+We draw from the critique by McCombie, in which employment adjusts immediately to guarantee equilibrium between supply and demand.
+We propose reconciliation between the Palley-Setterfield and the McCombie approaches, presenting a model focused in a labour market adjustment, in which both types of adjustments represent extreme cases, discussing the existence and the characteristics of intermediate cases.